braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 #### Step 4.2: Configure sync details

 Next, choose a name for connected source.
 This name will be used in the list of available sources when you create a new CDI Segment.

 Configure a max runtime for this source.
-Braze will automatically abort any queries that exceed the max runtime when we are creating or refreshing a segment.
+Braze will automatically abort any queries that exceed the max runtime when it's creating or refreshing a segment.
 The maximum runtime allowed is 60 minutes; a lower runtime will reduce costs incurred on your Snowflake account.

 {% alert note %}
 If queries are consistently timing out and you have set a maximum runtime of 60 minutes, consider trying to optimize your query execution time.